If you want a farm, you should look into the best farm animals to make the experience as enjoyable as possible.

 You’ll also love how social rabbits are.
 This can allow you to create strong bonds with the animals over a short period.
 This will help them become an addition to your household quickly.

 Even if you are raising rabbits for meat on the farm and then bring them into your home, you can guarantee they will love spending as much time as possible with your family.
+Learn about raising a Californian rabbit for a meat source.

 As long as you keep them entertained, they are unlikely to cause significant damage to any areas of your home.